Canada halts Afghanistan evacuations as deadline looms

 TORONTO (AP) — Canada has ended evacuations from Kabul’s airport, a Canadian general said Thursday, as the clock ticks down on dramatic Western efforts to help people flee the Taliban takeover ahead of a full American withdrawal.

-General Wayne Eyre, the country’s acting chief of Defense Staff, said the vast majority of Canadian personnel left the airport and all the other countries have to leave before the Americans can wrap up their mission.
+General Wayne Eyre, the country’s acting Chief of Defense Staff, said the last evacuation plane has left and the vast majority of Canadian personnel are gone.
+Eyre said allied countries have to leave before the Americans can wrap up their mission.
 Canadian military flights evacuated about 3,700 people.
-He said the last evacuation flight has left.

 “We stayed in Afghanistan for as long as we could.
 We were amongst the last to cease evacuation operations.
 We wish we could have stayed longer and rescued everyone who was so desperate to leave.
 That we could not is truly heartbreaking, but the circumstances on the ground rapidly deteriorated,” Eyre said.